-There are so many new food and drink businesses popping up all over Cardiff at the moment that it can be hard to keep up with them all.
+There are so many new Cardiff restaurants popping up all over the city at the moment that it can be hard to keep up with them all.

-From delis to wine bars, pizza places to cheese cafes, there’s something for everyone in this list…
+From delis to wine bars, pizza places to cheese cafes, there are so many there are so many new places to eat and drink, there’s bound to be something for everyone in this list…

 1. The Bee and Honey, Canton